 integrated magnitude

-To assign a magnitude to astronomical objects that are not point sources, such as galaxies and nebulas, astronomers treat them as if all the light from them to the telescope came from a point.
+To assign a magnitude to astronomical objects that are not point sources, such as galaxies and nebulas, astronomers treat them as if all the light from such an object to the telescope came from a point.
 So the Orion nebula, whose integrated magnitude is 6, doesn't look as bright as a magnitude 6 star.

 If light from all the stars (excluding the sun) were combined in a single star, it would have an apparent magnitude of -6.7, much less than the full moon.